Stretched exponential function: Distribution function

-where Eu is the Euler constant.
+where γ is the Euler constant.

 Fourier transform

 To describe results from spectroscopy or inelastic scattering, the sine or cosine Fourier transform of the stretched exponential is needed.
 It must be calculated either by numeric integration, or from a series expansion.
 The series here as well as the one for the distribution function are special cases of the Fox–Wright function.
 For practical purposes, the Fourier transform may be approximated by the Havriliak–Negami function, though nowadays the numeric computation can be done so efficiently that there is no longer any reason not to use the Kohlrausch–Williams–Watts function in the frequency domain.

 History and further applications

 Figure 3.
 Illustration of a stretched exponential fit (with β=0.52) to an empirical master curve.
 For comparison, a least squares single and a double exponential fit are also shown.
 The data are rotational anisotropy of anthracene in polyisobutylene of several molecular masses.
 The plots have been made to overlap by dividing time (t) by the respective characteristic time constant.

 As said in the introduction, the stretched exponential was introduced by the German physicist Rudolf Kohlrausch in 1854 to describe the discharge of a capacitor (Leyden jar) that used glass as dielectric medium.
 The next documented usage is by Friedrich Kohlrausch, son of Rudolf, to describe torsional relaxation.
 A. Werner used it in 1907 to describe complex luminescence decays; Theodor Förster in 1949 as the fluorescence decay law of electronic energy donors.

 Outside condensed matter physics, the stretched exponential has been used to describe the removal rates of small, stray bodies in the solar system, the diffusion-weighted MRI signal in the brain, and the production from unconventional gas wells.